AckeeCZ/unicore/docs/sentry.md

 server.use(server.sentry.requestHandler());
 // ...Your handlers and middlewares
 // ...
-// And as final middleware:
+// And as a first error middleware: server.use(server.sentry.errorHandler());
-server.use(server.sentry.errorHandler());
 ```